neura-sx/graphene-book/part1/faqs-cli.md

 The CLI client is unable to run on its own, i.e. without being connected to the witness node (via a web socket connection).
 You have two options:
-* either run the CLI client with the `server-rpc-endpoint` parameter pointing to an existing witness node, e.g.
+* either run the CLI client with the `server-rpc-endpoint` parameter pointing to an existing witness node, e.g.:
 ```
 cli_wallet --server-rpc-endpoint ws://testnet.bitshares.eu:11011
 ```